dbtdsilva/dbtdsilva.github.io/_posts/2016-10-20-line-follower.md

 This project was **developed an agent for a robot with the objective of following a black line**, that robot runs using a PIC32 which runs with low resources.

-Moreoever, it consited in developing an autonomous agent, which is a system that tries to understand the environment using sensors and acts according with it using actuators.
+Moreover, it consisted in developing an autonomous agent, which is a system that tries to understand the environment using sensors and acts according with it using actuators.
 This agent will have to follow a line and pass several challenges, such as, deal with tight curves, interrupted track, obstacles, etc.

 The follow image shows an example of what the robot has to deal with.